-- Sharing, Retention, and Storage of Personal Identifiable Information.
-Collective Bias ensures that PII is safeguarded against loss, access, use, modification, disclosure or other misuse.
+Storage.
+Collective Bias has measures in place to ensure that PII is safeguarded against loss and unauthorized access, use, modification, disclosure or other misuse.
 Collective Bias stores all PII in a secured environment behind its “firewall.”
 Only those employees whose job responsibilities require them to use the PII are permitted access to such data.
 All employees sign confidentiality agreements and are not permitted to disclose any PII.

-- California Privacy Rights Pursuant to California Civil Code Section 1789.83, a California resident who has provided personal information to a business with whom he/she has established a business relationship for personal, family, or household purposes (“California customer”) is entitled to request information about whether the business has disclosed personal information to any third parties for the third parties’ direct marketing purposes, unless the business adopts and discloses to the public a policy of not disclosing customer’s personal information to third parties for their direct marketing purposes unless the customer first affirmatively agrees to the disclosure, as long as the business maintains and discloses this policy.
-Rather, the business may comply with the law by notifying the customer of his or her right to prevent disclosure of personal information and providing a cost free means to exercise that right.California law requires us to let you know how we respond to web browser Do Not Track (DNT) signals.
-Because there currently isn’t an industry or legal standard for recognizing or honoring DNT signals, we don’t respond to them at this time.
+California Customers Pursuant to California Civil Code Section 1798.83, a California resident who has provided personal information to a business with whom he/she has established a business relationship for personal, family, or household purposes (“California customer”) is entitled to request information about whether the business has disclosed personal information to any third parties for the third parties’ direct marketing purposes, unless the business adopts and discloses to the public a policy of not disclosing customer’s personal information to third parties for their direct marketing purposes if the customer “opts out” of such communications.
+In that case, the business may comply with the law by notifying the customer of his or her right to prevent disclosure of personal information and providing a cost-free means to exercise that right.
+Our cost-free “opt-out” procedure is described in Section 5, above.
+If you use our “opt out” procedure, we will not disclose your personal information to third parties for the third parties’ direct marketing purposes.